 Buster leisurely trudges through the rolling no man’s land of Cronybyrne, but needs some encouragement.
 “Come on boy; let’s go!
 And here we go again.
 We cover between 10 and 15 kilometers per day, which takes about four to seven hours, including a few stops.
 The open nature of the Wicklow Mountains around Sally Gap is breathtaking.
 Nothing but vast yellow-green hills, rugged rock formations complemented by dense forests below, fast-flowing rivers and large lakes.

 In the evening you can suffer in the covered wagon.
 The temperature drops quickly and staying warm is difficult.
 A cup of tea, thick pyjamas, four blankets, a jug and the gas lamps provide lighting.
 J Just like the peace and quiet; no social media or other distractions.
 A good book and the view make you forget the cold.

-The next morning it takes a lot of time to set up without help, while as an experienced rider I am used to something.
-A whole rigging is different from a saddle and bridle.
+The next morning rigging without help takes a lot of time, while as an experienced rider I am used to something.
+A whole harness is different from a saddle and bridle.
 Buster is good and waits patiently.
-After three days of intensive cooperation Buster and I have a good relationship.
-The trust has grown and the harnessing and steering are almost self-evident.
-The Irish Cobb works hard, but the last few kilometers he can be stolen.
-It is a steamy sweat.
-But all of a sudden he regains his energy, because he recognizes the impressive meadow full of cows and calves, embraced by mountains.
-He knows: he’s almost home, time to rest and graze.
+After three days of intensive working together, Buster and I have developed a good relationship.
+Confidence has grown and rigging and steering are almost self-evident.
+The Irish Cobb works hard, but the last kilometers can be stolen from him.
+He’s steaming with sweat.
+But suddenly he regains his energy, because he recognizes the imposing meadow full of cows and calves, embraced by mountains.
+He knows he’s almost home.
+Time to rest and graze.